Honda K24 Turbo Upgrade Guide

 Okay, we’ve already briefly covered why a turbo K-series is a solid engine choice, so now let’s talk about what goes into turbocharging a Honda K24 engine.
 As with adding forced induction to any previously naturally aspirated engine, there are quite a few factors to consider.
 In comparison to a lot of other engines, however, the K24 is a relatively straightforward engine to turbocharge.
 I mean that in the sense that internal work, auxiliary fuel management systems, E85 conversions, and other supporting modifications required for some engines to even get off the ground with forced induction aren’t immediately necessary for a moderate turbo K24-powered car.

-While there is a pretty well outlined formula as far as turbo K-series go, turbocharging a car is never easy.
+While there is a pretty well-outlined formula as far as turbo K-series go, turbocharging a car is never easy.

-Honda K24 Turbo Sizing
+Turbo Sizing

 Turbo sizing is an important consideration when throwing together a K24 turbo build.
-Turbo sizing determines both how much horsepower can be generated from forced induction as well as how that power is delivered.
+Sizing determines both how much horsepower can be generated from forced induction as well as how that power is delivered.
 There is quite a discrepancy in the amount of power a T3 and T70 size turbo, for instance, is able to produce.
 While a larger turbo might be able to produce more power and run higher boost levels, there’s more to consider.

 Generally speaking, Honda engines tend to do the best with smaller, faster-spooling turbos.
 T3 and T3/T4 hybrid turbos are the most common size for turbo K-series applications.
 Small turbos are best for street/daily driven cars, as they benefit the mid-rpm range the most.
 While it might be fun to have a K24 top-end VTEC, large-turbo monster, it won’t really be usable power on the street.
 With a small, quick spooling turbo, power will be on demand immediately.